40 Things No One Tells You About Being Single Over 40

 “The absolute best thing about being single is freedom,” says Brooke Sprowl, LCSW, a couples therapist and owner of My LA Therapy.
 “You get to do what you want, how you want, when you want.
 Relationships require compromise and sacrifice.”
 Say goodbye to being forced into watching Sunday football ever again!

-You can say yes to crazy promotions.
+You can say “yes” to life-changing opportunities.

 “Many people turn down or put opportunities on hold for relationships and then regret it later when they don’t have a new opportunity or their life just doesn’t allow for it anymore,” explains Toni Coleman, a psychotherapist, relationship coach, and divorce mediator.
-And if you want to get ahead at work, then check out these 20 Ways Emotional Intelligence Can Help You Get a Promotion.

 You’re exposed to fewer germs.